 CHIN 2291 Topics.
 (Formerly 291) Selected topics in Chinese language, literature, and culture.
 Prerequisite: CHIN 2211, placement, or instructor consent.
-1-3 semester credit hours.

 CHIN 2295 Independent Study.
 (Formerly 295) Designed for the intermediate student who wishes to explore an aspect of Chinese language, literature or culture beyond the scope of the regular course offerings.
 Prerequisite: CHIN 2211, or department consent.
 Course Repeatable.
 Maximum number of units allowed 12.